v5ma/selfawarenetworks/raynote13.md

 My Quantum Gravity equations that resulted from these thought experiments tend to center around modifying a particles energy in the presence of gravitational fields, because the additional time density around large masses would perturb the particle’s path with the phase differences in the gravitational wave representing a relative difference in time.

 I ran these initial ideas through many AI programs, over and over, hundreds of times, for almost two years, in programs like ChatGPT, and I produced a great number of Equations, representing different ways to modify over 20 great physics equations with the concept of time frames as a unification of gravity and quantum physics.

+Thank you, let’s connect and talk.
+Thank you for taking the time to read about my Dark Time Theory, Self Aware Networks Theory of Mind, and proposed 4th Law of Thermodynamics.
+I believe these interconnected ideas illuminate a single fundamental mechanism—wave-based signal dissipation—that underlies everything from neural consciousness to gravitational effects in spacetime.

+Should you wish to delve deeper, I’ve published extensive notes and videos on my GitHub repository and in my new book on Amazon.
+I’d be thrilled to discuss potential collaborations or hear your feedback on these hypotheses.
+I hope this perspective can stimulate dialogue among scientists interested in bridging the gaps between thermodynamics, quantum mechanics, and the nature of consciousness.